DeanCefola/Azure-Blueprints/Governance/ReadMe.md

     "Policy_Allowed-Locations":				"Which Azure Regions will you allow resources to be built in?"
     "Policy_Allowed-VM-SKUs":				"Allowed virtual machine SKUs"
-    "Policy_Allowed-StorageAccount-SKUs":	"SKU used in Diagnostic Log storage accounts" "Policy_CostCenter_Tag":				"Append CostCenter TAG & its value from the Resource Group" "LocalAdmin-Username":					"KeyVault-Secret LocalAdmin Username"
+    "Policy_Allowed-StorageAccount-SKUs":	"SKU used in Diagnostic Log storage accounts" "Policy_Allowed-Resource-Types":		"Which Azure Resources you want to allow in your environment " "Policy_CostCenter_Tag":				"Append CostCenter TAG & its value from the Resource Group" "LocalAdmin-Username":					"KeyVault-Secret LocalAdmin Username"
     "Local-Admin-Password":					"KeyVault-Secret LocalAdmin Password"